Teacher Scholarship Program

 Be the first to know about our 2023 Teacher Scholarships for curricula and professional learning.
 K–12 educators are encouraged to apply!

-If you want to motivate children to read, write, and expand their vocabulary, you have to give them books that capture their imagination.
+To motivate children to read, write, and expand their vocabulary, they must have books that capture their imagination.
 Students need daily practice reading high-interest fiction and nonfiction books that are carefully matched to their independent reading levels and that appeal to their curiosity and interests.

 This team brought their familiarity with literacy instruction and a classroom perspective to the book-selection process.
 They designed the guiding principles by which we continue to select books.
 Experts in the field, children’s publishing professionals, as well as children themselves, contribute their knowledge of children’s literature, commitment to inclusivity, and keen sense of students’ tastes.

 We review thousands of titles for inclusion in the IDR libraries and deliberately balance culture, race, gender, genre, and subject so that the books will appeal to a variety of readers.
 Each of the titles is placed into a library set taking into account its Guided Reading level, Lexile level, journal reviews, and student responses.